dingmaotu/mql4-lib/README.md

 mql4-lib is a simple library that tries to make MQL4 programming pleasant with a more object oriented approach and a coding style like Java, and encourages writing reusable components.
-This library has the ambition to substitute the current Foundation Library.
+This library has the ambition to become the de facto Foundation Library for MQL4.

 ## Installation
 Just copy the library to your MQL4 Data Folder's `Include` directory, with the root directory name of `LiDing`, like <MQL4Data>\Include\LiDing\<mql4-lib content>.

 ## Usage
 This library is in its early stage.
-Currently, only the `Lang` component is usable.
+Currently, only the `Lang` and `Collection` component is usable.
  I am still working on other components.
 In `Lang`, I abstract three Program types to three base classes that you can inherit.